 I hung out my shingle as Twelve Foot Guru and enrolled at Georgia Tech for a Master’s degree in Human Computer Interaction.
 Both business and grad school seemed to take off at much the same time and so I partnered up with Bryan Johnson, my friend and co-conspirator from MindSpring.
 Bryan gave me the breathing room to finish school and an incredible code base to work with.
 We spend most of our time programming web applications for the web using Sencha EXTjs, Sencha Touch PHP and mySQL.
 We work our own hours, we only work for people we enjoy helping and we can fire clients who are less than fun.
 Neither of us ever want to go back to working for someone else.
 Life is too short.

-In my copious spare time… I do wood working (turning mostly), I brew my own beer and wine, I write short fiction, I play guitar in The Ether Family Presents… , I have 3 cats and a rather healthy addiction to books and music.
+In my copious spare time… I do wood working (turning, hand tools, CNC and lasers), I brew my own beer and wine, I write short fiction, I play guitar in The Ether Family Presents… , I have 2 cats and a rather healthy addiction to books and music.